 If you’re looking for the best of both worlds, book a flight to New Hampshire and spend a day or two exploring Boston – just an hour south of the peaceful mountains and lakes.

-New Hampshire climate
+Popular Destinations in New Hampshire

 Typical of New England, New Hampshire has long and cold winters, short springs, mild summers, and beautiful falls.
 Winter starts in November and lasts through March.
 In January the temperature can range from the low single digits to nearly 30 degrees (F).
 Snow is everywhere, but mostly in the White Mountains.
 Winter, however, is the best time to find cheap flights to New Hampshire.
 Spring warms up to the 50s and 60s, with an occasional snowstorm.
 June to August is summer, with temperatures in the 70s and 80s inland while the coast stays a bit cooler.
 Fall is beautiful with the leaves changing color.
 The colors start to change in the higher elevations in mid-September and the colors last through the end of October at the coast.